 Sinks must be for designated, task-specific uses.
-A basic kitchen will need at least one hand washing sink, a vegetable washing or food prep sink, a 3-compartment dish washing sink with drainboards, and a commercial mop sink.
+A basic kitchen will need at least one hand washing sink, a culinary prep sink, a 3-compartment dish washing sink with drainboards, and a commercial mop sink.
 There must also be a separate hand sink in each restroom.